graphistry/graphistry-cli/docs/testing-an-install.md

 For logs throughout your session, you can run `docker-compose logs -f -t --tail=1` and `docker-compose logs -f -t --tail=1 SOME_SERVICE_NAME` to see the effects of your activities.
 Modify `custom.env` to increase `GRAPHISTRY_LOG_LEVEL` and `LOG_LEVEL` to `DEBUG` for increased logging, and `/etc/docker/daemon.json` to use log driver `json-file` for local logs.

+NOTE: Below tests use the deprecated 1.0 REST upload API.

 ## 1. Start

 * Put the container in `/var/home/my_user/releases/my_release_1`: Ensures relative paths work, and good persistence hygiene across upgrades